GTFS

-GTFS, which stands for General Transit Feed Specification or (originally) Google Transit Feed Specification, defines a common format for public transportation schedules and associated geographic information.
-GTFS contains only static or scheduled information about public transport services, and is sometimes known as GTFS Static to distinguish it from the GTFS Realtime extension, which defines how information on the realtime status of services can be shared.
+GTFS, or the General Transit Feed Specification, defines a common data format for public transportation schedules and associated geographic information.
+GTFS contains only static or scheduled information about public transport services, and is sometimes known as GTFS Static or GTFS Schedule to distinguish it from the GTFS Realtime extension, which defines how information on the realtime status of services can be shared.

 History

-What was to become GTFS started out as a side project of Google employee Chris Harrelson in 2005, who “monkeyed around with ways to incorporate transit data into Google Maps when he heard from Tim and Bibiana McHugh, married IT managers at TriMet, the transit agency for Portland, Oregon”.
+What was to become GTFS started out as a side project of Google employee Chris Harrelson in 2005, who "monkeyed around with ways to incorporate transit data into Google Maps when he heard from Tim and Bibiana McHugh, married IT managers at TriMet, the transit agency for Portland, Oregon".
 McHugh is cited with being frustrated about finding transit directions in unfamiliar cities, while popular mapping services were already offering easy-to-use driving directions at the time.

 Bibiana and Tim McHugh eventually got into contact with Google and provided the company with CSV exports of TriMet's schedule data.
-In December 2005, Portland became the first city to be featured in the first version of Google's “Transit Trip Planner”.
+In December 2005, Portland became the first city to be featured in the first version of Google's "Transit Trip Planner".
 In September 2006, five more US cities were added to the Google Transit Trip Planner, and the data format released as the Google Transit Feed Specification.

 In the United States, there had not been any standard for public transit timetables prior to the advent of GTFS, not even a de facto standard.
 According to long-time BART website manager Timothy Moore, before the advent of GTFS, BART had to provide different data consumers with different formats, making a standardized transit format very desirable.
 The publicly and freely available format specification, as well as the availability of GTFS schedules, quickly made developers base their transit-related software on the format.
-This resulted in “hundreds of useful and popular transit applications” as well as catalogues listing available GTFS feeds.
+This resulted in "hundreds of useful and popular transit applications" as well as catalogues listing available GTFS feeds.
 Due to the common data format those applications adhere to, solutions do not need to be custom-tailored to one transit operator, but can easily be extended to any region where a GTFS feed is available.

-Due to the wide use of the format, the “Google” part of the original name was seen as a misnomer “that makes some potential users shy away from adopting GTFS”.
+Due to the wide use of the format, the "Google" part of the original name was seen as a misnomer "that makes some potential users shy away from adopting GTFS".
 As a consequence, it was proposed to change the name of the specification to General Transit Feed Specification in 2009.